ashishmaharana188/legacyImageMigration/docs/technical-design-document.md

 - **Mitigate Duplicates:** Empower users to effectively reduce redundant imperfect data, streamlining the process of identifying and fixing remaining imperfect records.
 - **Improved Data Quality:** Contribute to overall better data quality by systematically removing unnecessary duplicate entries, even in complex imperfect scenarios.

+### 4.3.
+S3 Browser Refactoring with TanStack Query

+**Problem:**

+The original S3 Browser component (`S3BrowserTask.tsx`) was built using `useEffect` for data fetching and manual state management with multiple `useState` hooks.
+This approach led to several issues:

+-   **Complex State Management:** Numerous state variables (`s3Files`, `s3Directories`, `nextContinuationToken`, `isSearching`, `searchResults`) were required to manage data, loading states, and pagination, making the component difficult to maintain.
+-   **Manual Data Fetching:** Logic for fetching, refetching (after deletes), and pagination ("Load More") was handled by imperative functions (`fetchS3Objects`, `handleLoadMore`), leading to more complex code.
+-   **Unnecessary API Calls:** The `useEffect`-based approach could trigger redundant API calls, especially during searching and initial component load.
+-   **Poor User Experience:** Navigating between previously visited folders required re-fetching data every time, resulting in a slow and unresponsive UI.

+**Solution:**

+To address these issues, the component was refactored to use `@tanstack/react-query`, a powerful data-fetching and state management library.
+This change streamlines the component by replacing manual, imperative logic with a declarative, hook-based approach.

+**Implementation Details:**

+-   **Declarative Data Fetching:**
+    -   The `useEffect` hook for fetching S3 objects was replaced with the `useInfiniteQuery` hook.
+The query is tied to a unique key `['s3Objects', currentPrefix]`, which automatically triggers a refetch whenever the `currentPrefix` (the current folder) changes.
+    -   A separate `useInfiniteQuery` was implemented for handling debounced searching, which is only enabled when the user is in "filter mode" and has entered a search term.
+-   **Simplified State Management:**
+    -   `useInfiniteQuery` consolidates data, loading, and error states into a single object, which allowed for the removal of several `useState` variables.
+    -   The hook manages pagination state internally, providing a `fetchNextPage` function and an `hasNextPage` boolean to simplify the "Load More" functionality.
+-   **Efficient Mutations:**
+    -   The file deletion logic was refactored to use the `useMutation` hook.
+    -   Upon a successful deletion, the mutation invalidates the `['s3Objects', currentPrefix]` query.
+This automatically triggers a background refetch for the current folder, ensuring the UI is always synchronized with the server state without manual intervention.
+-   **Improved User Experience with Caching:**
+    -   TanStack Query provides out-of-the-box caching.
+When a user navigates to a folder, the data is fetched and cached.
+If the user navigates away and then returns, the cached data is displayed instantly, making the application feel significantly faster and more responsive.

+**Benefit:**

+This refactoring resulted in a more robust, maintainable, and performant S3 Browser.
+The code is now simpler and more declarative, and the user experience is greatly improved due to automatic caching and efficient, synchronized data fetching.

 ## 5. Conclusion

 (Summary of the document and future considerations.)